caporaso-lab/q2-books/q2-metagenomics/book/80-leiden-tutorial.md

   --p-where "[categorical-time-relative-to-fmt]='peri'" \
   --o-filtered-table ./reads/peri-fmt-table.qza
 ```
-Let's visualize our filtered table!
+Now let's visualize our filtered table!
 ```shell
 qiime feature-table summarize \
   --i-table ./reads/peri-fmt-table.qza \
   --m-sample-metadata-file sample-metadata.tsv \
   --o-visualization ./reads/peri-fmt-table.qzv
 ```
-Looks like there is still a subject that has two samples at our peri timepoint.
+Upon examination of our filtered table, it looks like there is still a subject that has two samples at our peri timepoint.
 Let's filter that out!
 ```shell

 echo SampleID > ./reads/samples-to-remove.tsv